DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 A common strategy is to try UDP first and retry over TCP after failure, timeout, or truncation.

-Resolvers are not required to serve certificates both on UDP and TCP.
+A resolver MUST serve certificates over both UDP and TCP; the UDP response MAY be truncated, with the TC flag set, to direct the client to TCP.
+Deployed clients begin certificate retrieval over UDP and only retry over TCP after a truncated response.

 The standard name in the question (`<provider name>`) follows this scheme: